open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 ### 4. Configure service settings&#x20;

 In this step we will configure the Snowflake service settings required for this connector.
-Please follow the instructions below to ensure you have configured the connector to read from your Snowflake service as desired.
+Please follow the instructions below to ensure that you've configured the connector to read from your Snowflake service as desired.

 #### host\_port